WTSupported in traditional Synergy on Windows

 (optional) Returned number of rows actually fetched by the SQL statement associated with dbcursor.
 This count is valid only when value is returned as SSQL_NORMAL. (n)

-This argument is no longer supported.
+This argument is deprecated and ignored.

 (optional) A variable that is set to 1 if one or more rows return a warning status (such as “data columns truncated”). (n)